 Tasteful and intense, the group’s jams extend higher and the melodies -- combined with Mayes’ guijo (banjo neck, Stratocaster body) and Felty’s slide guitar -- create a revolutionary sound truly all their own.
 Lot’s of vocal harmony and clever song writing set these guys apart from the rest of the banal, jam band pack.
 There is no band that sounds like Jupiter Coyote.

-Drummer Noel Felty is the newest member of the band.
-The nephew of guitarist John, Noel is a world-class talent and has linked with Brightwell to provide a rock-solid foundation, while helping push JC to new heights.
+Drummer Noel Felty, the nephew of guitarist John, is a world-class talent behind the kit and has linked with Brightwell to provide a rock-solid foundation, while helping push JC to new heights.

 In essence, Jupiter Coyote is a musical stew with members adding their own individual flavor to the mix.
 The band is the new twist in southern rock and they deliver it with a relaxed, worldly view.
 Their sound has been labeled “Mountain Rock” -- a mixture of Southern Appalachian boogie, bluegrass-infused, funk-rock.